Wildfire spreads near Athens amid scorching heat, prompting evacuations

 Two firefighters were injured as hundreds battled blazes near Athens.

-LONDON -- Hundreds of firefighters were battling fast-moving wildfires Monday near Athens amid scorching temperatures throughout Greece, emergency and weather officials said.
+LONDON -- Hundreds of firefighters were battling fast-moving wildfires Monday near Athens amid scorching temperatures throughout Greece, emergency and weather officials said, as evacuations are underway in the region.

-Government officials warned of an high fire hazard in several areas, including the Athens peninsula and the Boeotia region northwest of it.
+Government officials warned of a high fire hazard in several areas, including the Athens peninsula and the Boeotia region northwest of it.

 Both areas were among those where the risk category was raised to five, meaning there's an extreme risk of fire, weather officials said in a statement released Sunday.